sagefy/sagefy/docs/pages/survey_of_learning_research.md

     - Cites Mayer & Wittrock, 2006
 - SB 260-262: To promote moderate transfer, teach how it works at the steps of the procedure.
     - Cites Kieras and Bovair 1984

+**Question**: _How many questions should go in a single set?_

+- _Needs research_

+**Question**: _Is asking learner to explain their reasoning for their answers effective?
+Is it more effective to ask learners to explain the correct answer?
+Are learner predictions effective?_

+- SH 19: Learners often perform procedures without understanding the ideas behind them.
+    - Cites Berry & Broadbent, 1988; Reber & Kotovsky, 1997; Sun, Merrill, & Peterson, 2001
+- SH 151: Require learners to use their prior feedback and explain how they used it in future work.
+- SH 33: Asking a learner to predict the outcome of a new context based on their existing prior knowledge can improve recall of the new information.
+- SH 44: Getting the right answer is often not as critical as using existing knowledge to organize and predict answers.
+Beginners often focus on the right answer over the reasoned answer; experts are the opposite.
+- SB 365: To support mastery-based goals, assess both process and outcomes.

 ### Practice: Review and Spaced Learning